MicroEJ/docs/overview/sdk.rst

 for application developers targeting this device.

 .. figure:: images/toolchain.png
-   :alt: MicroEJ Development Tools Overview
+   :alt: SDK Workflow Overview
    :scale: 55%
    :align: center

-   MicroEJ Development Tools Overview
+   SDK Workflow Overview

 Using the SDK, a firmware developer will produce two versions of the MicroEJ binary, each one able to run applications: